American-School-of-the-Hague/psd2l-plugin/D2L_Users_Enrollments/README_Users_Enrollments.md

 **Active**

-Guardians with [Data Access = True](#7-users-guardians) that have one or more active students are considered *active*.
+Description: Guardians with [Data Access = True](#7-users-guardians) that have one or more active students are considered *active*.
 Active guardians are created using their guardian ID and contact email address from PowerSchool.
 See [Brightspace User Details](#brightspace-user-details).

 PQ File: [c07_u_g_active.named_queries.xml](./queries_root/07_u_g_active.named_queries.xml)